0x73746F70626F74686572696E676D65/gitlab-fork/doc/user/application_security/secret_detection/secret_push_protection/index.md

 remote: To push your changes you must remove the identified secrets.
 ```

+If secret push protection does not detect any secrets in your commits, no message is displayed.

 ## Enable secret push protection

 On GitLab Dedicated, you must allow the use of secret push protection in your instance and then enable it per project.